SMC242/uni-notes/team-projects/PSD/Tech Choices.md

 ## NodeJS

 NodeJS is a runtime that allows JavaScript to run on the server.
 It provides the usual APIs you'd expect from a backend language (`fs` for the file system, `crypto` for cryptography).
 The [[#NextJS]] server runs on NodeJS in order to serve responses to browsers.
-A bundler like Webpack or Vite will combine the generated JS, CSS, and HTML into a bundle and send it back to the browser
+A bundler like [Webpack](https://webpack.js.org/) or [Vite](https://vitejs.dev/) will combine the generated JS, CSS, and HTML into a bundle and send it back to the browser

 It comes with a package manager (`npm`) out of the box.
-It's like `pip` from Python, except dependencies are sand-boxed instead of global
+It's like Python's `pip`, except dependencies are sand-boxed instead of global

 Learning curve: 0/5
 - It's just JavaScript running in a different place
+- `npm` is just like any other package manager
+	- There are a few other package managers in the space like `yarn` and `pnpm` which offer big performance improvements

 ### Documentation